 by Celia Wade-Brown

 Some expensive ideas about Basin Reserve traffic flow are being worked on by the New Zealand Transport Agency, the city council and the regional council.
 I disagree with a flyover or any large increase in capacity.
-We could improve north/south bus flow without expensive and intrusive infrastructure.
+However, we could improve north/south bus flow without expensive and intrusive infrastructure.

 The westbound traffic often backs up from Taranaki Street in the mornings and evenings, so I fail to see how increasing capacity at the Basin would help even in the short term.
 Many people who have travelled overseas think our traffic congestion is pretty mild compared to other capitals.